 BFI Film Academy

-We are BFI partners and are delivering the BFI Film Academy Residential Documentary Academy for the UK.
+We are BFI partners and are delivering the BFI Residential Documentary Film Academy for the UK.
 This is a prestigious course for 16-19 year olds who are passionate about documentary film.

 BFI Documentary Residential Course for 16-19 year olds: